 - 1. Walk do not run to the nearest exit, if you are indoors. - 2.
 Take your personal belongings with you. - 3.
 If you are on an upper floor, take the stairs.
 DO NOT USE THE ELEVATORS. - 4.
 Assist any disabled or injured persons who are not able to leave the area quickly by themselves.
-Evacuation chairs are located in buildings 6, 8, 23, 25, 26, 29, 30, and 99. - 5.
+Evacuation chairs are in buildings 6, 8, 23, 25, 26, 29, and 30. - 5.
 If you are unable to assist disabled or injured persons out of the building, move them to a designated area of refuge where they may wait until assistance is available from emergency responders. - 6.
 Evacuate to the outside of the buildings.
-Go to a pre-established Evacuation Assembly Area or away from buildings (see map of assembly points in Appendix) - 7.
-Notify first responders if there are disabled or injured persons needing assistance. - 8.
+Go to a pre-established Evacuation

+Assembly Area or away from buildings.

+- 7. Notify first responders if there are disabled or injured persons needing assistance. - 8.
 Do not reenter the buildings until instructed that it is safe by the first responders or by the College Emergency Response Team.